Location: 828 Park Avenue in South Bend (St. Joseph County, Indiana), 46616

 Installed 2017 Indiana Historical Bureau and Friends of Kenneth Rexroth

-Visit Blogging Hoosier History to learn more about Rexroth's life and work.
+Visit the Indiana History Blog to learn more about Rexroth's life and work.

 Poet and writer Kenneth Rexroth was born in this house in 1905.
 He settled in San Francisco in 1927 and began publishing poems regularly by 1930s.
 His collections In What Hour (1940) and The Phoenix and the Tortoise (1944) explored themes of love, nature, and politics.
 By late 1940s, he paved the way for San Francisco Renaissance and influenced the Beat Generation.